 music and song connecting the past with the present

-The Hexachordia trio are passionate about sharing their love of sixteenth- and seventeenth-century music and history with as wide an audience as possible.
+The Hexachordia trio are passionate about sharing their love of early music and history with as wide an audience as possible.
 We therefore offer a wide range of educational presentations and workshops for both adults and children.

 For adults, we offer a range of presentations which are a unique blend of historical narrative, contemporary accounts, visual images and period music, we bring the past to the present.
 These are suitable for daytime or evening meetings of clubs, societies and educational groups, such as meetings of U3A, Women’s Institute, WEA and history groups.

 We also offer an extremely popular primary schools’ workshop called Entertaining The Tudors.
 In it we explore sixteenth-century life through music, song and dance, giving pupils the chance to experience live music and entertainment from this colourful period in history.
 These workshops can be tailor-made to class size and age group.